muxyz/docs/README.md

 #### `authenticated`

-This will return a boolean as to whether the `authenticate` call has previously finished.
+Returns a boolean as to whether the `authenticate` call has previously finished.
 This is helpful to test that the user is not logged in.